hasii2011/versionoverlord/README.md

 This should be set in your shell startup script.
 For example `.bash_profile`.

-The PROJECT environment variable should be set on a project by project basis.
+The developer sets the PROJECT environment variable on a project by project basis.
 I recommend you use [direnv](https://direnv.net) to manage these.
 An example of a .envrc follows:

 ```bash
 export PROJECT=pyutmodel